PointsBet Sportsbook Promo Code

 While it may seem scary and complicated at first, PointsBetting at its core is just a spread wager on steroids.
 PointsBetting takes a traditional bet like a spread, total, or prop, and adds an exciting twist where the potential winnings (or losses) aren’t fixed, but vary by the in-game results.
 The more correct you are in your betting predictions, the more you win… or lose.
 The chosen stake is multiplied by how close to the final outcome your bet is.

-The Giants are a 3 point favorite over the Eagles.
+The Giants are a 3-point favorite over the Eagles in their upcoming NFL game.
 You decide to place a $10 PointsBetting wager on them to cover.
-The game plays out and the Giants win by a 10 point margin, 7 more than the spread.
+The game plays out and the Giants win by 10 points, which is 7 more than the spread.
 With PointsBetting your wager is multiplied by every point greater than, or less than the agreed spread.
 Thus, $10 x 7 points = a $70 win.

 The multiplier is set differently depending on the sport, since a 10 pt win is a lot easier in sports like basketball than in soccer or hockey.
 There is also a set cap for how much a player can win or lose depending on the betting market.